Complexity of chess domination problems: Complexity of the domination problems

 \begin{proof} Consider a truth assignment that satisfies all the clauses in $C$.
 We transfer the assignment on the polycube $P_3^R(C)$ of Proposition~\ref{prop:psat-to-polyc-rooks}.
 Each variable can have at most 6 rooks placed on them regardless of their value, so there are 6 rooks per variable gadget.

-We connect the variable gadgets to the clause gadgets and each of them have a maximal number of 6 rooks regardless of the signal they transfer, so there can be 6 rooks per connection gadget.
+We connect the variable gadgets to the clause gadgets.
+Each of them have a maximum number of 6 rooks regardless of the signal they transfer, so there can be 6 rooks per connection gadget.

 Since it is a truth assignment, all clauses are satisfied.
 Lemma~\ref{lem:clause-gadget-rooks} implies that one additional non-attacking rook per clause can be placed.

 The total number of non-attacking rooks that can be placed on $P_3^R(C)$ is then $m_R + n_{clause}$, proving that an instance $C$ is transformed into an independent rook domination problem $(P_3^R(C),m_R+n_{clause})_3^R$.